 What: We need gently used and new baby clothes.

-Why: We are sending them to an orphanage we’ve partnered with.
+Why: We are sending them to a crisis pregnancy center.

 How: Donations can be brought to the church office during business hours.

 You can ask for donations in multiple mediums.
 Maybe have an announcement slide before and after the service.
 Make a video to play during service and post it on social media, create a web page, and make handouts.